sb2702/webcodecs-fundamentals/src/content/docs/patterns/playback.md

 ```
 </details>

-Finally, we'll create a simple wrapper around the video worker, which can be called by the player on the main thread, and which will propogate events to the VideoWorker worker.
+Finally, we'll create a simple wrapper around the video worker, which can be called by the player on the main thread, and which will propagate events to the VideoWorker worker.

 <details>